-Grant’s shows are a roiling mix of funny stuff and not-funny stuff.
-He doesn’t do a lot of lo-ooove songs.
-He’s been known to play a few “off-color” tunes.
+A “tree-hugger that watches NASCAR, and Buddhist with a gun below the seat,” Grant’s not afraid to share what’s on his mind.
+He’s known for his axe-sharp socio-political tunes, raucous humor, and heart-gigging ballads.
+His shows are a roiling mix of funny and not-funny.
+He doesn’t do a lot of love songs, but some sometimes.
+He’s been known to play a few raunchy tunes.
 He lived on a small island off the Miskito Coast of Nicaragua for eleven years.
 He’s made ten studio records, three live recordings, and two poetry books.
-Gurf Morlix, who has produced Lucinda Williams, Mary Gauthier, Ray Wiley Hubbard, Robert Earl Keen, and Slaid Cleaves, produced Grant’s four most recent albums.
-He tours coast-to-coast, primarily as a solo artist.
-He’s played both Roots On The River and Roots On The Rails, as well as the Woody Guthrie Festival, RiverHawk Music Festival, Gamble Rogers Festival, Magnolia Festival, and Michigan State Prison.
-He was a New Folk Finalist at Kerrville Folk Festival.
+His four most recent albums were produced by Gurf Morlix, who has also produced Lucinda Williams, Mary Gauthier, Ray Wiley Hubbard, Robert Earl Keen, and Slaid Cleaves, among many others.
+Grant tours coast to coast, primarily as a solo artist, and his appearance here at Stage 33 Live will be in that capacity… unless he brings a friend, which is something you can’t put past him.

 “He’s the Woody Guthrie of the New Millennium” — Larry Newman, WSCA-FM

-“The only songwriter I have ever called ‘ruthless’.” — John Conquest, 3rd Magazine
+“The only songwriter I have ever called ‘ruthless’.” — John Conquest, 3rd Coast Magazine

 “A man of deeply held conviction… and cajones.” — D.C.
 Bloom, Lonestar Magazine